elihu24/AWS_SecurityGroup_Updater/README.md

 # AWS_SecurityGroup_Updater
 Script notes:
 - Update the All caps parameters
-- This script is designed to run on a security group that is hosting only one set of port ranges (i.e., every IP is allowed the same ports) for an umbrella Security Group that would span multiple ec2 servers.
+- This script is designed to run on a security group that is hosting only one set of port ranges (i.e., every IP is allowed the same port/portrange) for an umbrella Security Group that would span multiple ec2 servers.
 (Think a masterlist of allowed SSH IPs for a fleet of servers.)
 Minor additional modification would need to be made to handle a Security Group with various kinds of ports/protocols allowed.

 PERMISSIONS